corphacks/corphacks.github.io/_posts/2015-03-03-Super-Simple-SSH-Tunnel-Part-2.md

     ```bash
     StrictHostKeyChecking no
-    ProxyCommand proxytunnel --proxy=10.11.12.13:8080 --dest=54.79.116.198:443
+    ProxyCommand proxytunnel --proxy=10.11.12.13:8080 --dest=54.66.197.58:443
     ```

     This configuration file will be used for new SSH connections to the AWS gateway server in [Step 3](#step3).
-Please ensure the correct proxy IP and port values are used for your environment.
+Please ensure the correct proxy IP, proxy port and AWS gateway IP values are used for your environment.

     > For details on the different configration `proxytunnel` configuration options, including the `--ntlm` flag for using NTLM based authentication, and the `--proxyauth` parameter for specifying your proxy login credentials, please read through the `README` documentation at the [`proxytunnel` GitHub project page](https://github.com/proxytunnel/proxytunnel).